ErwinRieger/ddprint-profiles/README.rst

 Profiles used by ddprint: machine-profiles, measured filament profiles and simplify3d profiles.

-machine-profiles: Machine profiles for different printers. - todo: upload
+machine-profiles: Machine profiles for different printers.

 mat-profiles: Material profiles measuerd with ddprint.